Our Story

 Subsequent decades were difficult for the Powderhorn neighborhood in which Ingebretsen’s is located.
 Many stores closed and the reputation that street crime was filling the void kept shoppers away.
 Ingebretsen’s, along with local community members and businesses, worked hard to stay during that difficult time.
 They succeeded, in part, because of our customers’ fierce devotion to Christmas traditions.
 “If it weren’t for Christmas, we wouldn’t be here.
 I mean, it’s huge in the general marketplace, but it’s especially huge, I think, for Scandinavians.
 It’s a very traditional time.
 Our big focus is on traditions, keeping the traditions alive, and teaching people about them.”

 Christmas is the time when you can drive past Ingebretsen’s to see a line of customers waiting to fit into the store and others struggling to carry out bags and coolers stuffed with lutefisk, lefse, and Swedish meatball mix.
 During the height of the Christmas season, the butcher shop sells a ton (quite literally) each of Swedish sausage and meatball mix daily.
+These days, East Lake is once again filled with businesses and the once-empty Sears complex down the street is now the bustling Midtown Global Market.
+Ingebretsen’s has seen an increase in people returning to the area and the demand for our Swedish meatball mix is year-round.

 The store has expanded into 1605 East Lake Street, where we have needlework, a children’s section, and a classroom for year-round classes in Nordic crafts and culture.